-If you have engaged in intense exercise, you likely have experienced the link between aerobic respiration and heart rate.
-Your heart rate is the number of beat per minute, measured by your pulse.
-The harder you work, the higher your heart rate will rise.
-Your heart and circulatory system will deliver oxygen and remove wastes quicker the higher your heart rate is, showing the relationship between these two processes.
+If you have engaged in any form of exercise, you likely have experienced the link between aerobic respiration and heart rate.
+Your heart rate is the number of beats per minute, measured by your pulse.
+The harder you work, the heavier you breathe and the higher your heart rate rises.
+The purpose of this is to deliver more oxygen to and remove wastes more quickly from your hard-working muscles.

 Role of the Heart

-Aerobic activity is an essential component of a fitness program, according to the American Council on Exercise.
-You will lose and maintain a healthy weight through activity that maximizes calorie burn.
+Aerobic activity is an essential component of a fitness program.
+You will lose fat or maintain a healthy body composition through activity that maximizes calorie burn.
 Because aerobic respiration is so efficient, you have the energy necessary to work out longer and harder.
 Your heart rate is a good way for you to gauge the intensity of your activity for maximum health benefits.